piegope/doc/docs/content/en/kb/devolutions-server/how-to-articles/azure-portal-configuration-guide-microsoft-authentication.md

    {% endsnippet %}

    ![Grant admin consent for your organization](https://cdnweb.devolutions.net/docs/docs_en_kb_KB8010.png)

+1. If you have configured your Entra ID application to use ID Tokens, make you enable the "Use only the TokenID for authentication" setting.

 1. Your configuration page should look similar to the screenshot below.
 Click ***Save***.
 ![Save your configuration](https://cdnweb.devolutions.net/docs/docs_en_kb_KB4981.png)